Project-MONAI/tutorials/detection/luna16_visualization/README.md

 ## Prerequisite

 - The Version of 3D Slicer should be **4.11.20210226** or later.
 - Box information should be stored in a ".json" file.
-The "data\_sample.json" file is an example.
 The information of *N* boxes is stored under the key "box" as *N* lists.
-The six values are the *X*/*Y*/*Z* coordinates of the box center and the box length in the *X*/*Y*/*Z* axes.
-All the coordinate values are in the world coordinate system.
+The six values could be in different 3D [modes](https://github.com/Project-MONAI/MONAI/blob/edf3b742a4ae85d1f30462ed0c7511c520fae888/monai/data/box_utils.py#L447-L456) (e.g., corner or center coordinates).
+All the coordinate values are in either world coordinate system or image coordinate system.
+The "data\_sample.json" file is an example with X/Y/Z-axial center coordinates and box lengths (box mode **cccwhd**).

 ```
 "box": [